FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \item \textit{Configuration}.
 It deals with the information about the FL model configuration.
 First, it contains the type of optimization algorithm and the ML/DL model.
 Then, it indicates the global hyper-parameters the aggregator uses, for instance, the number of rounds, the maximum timeout, and the termination accuracy.
 Lastly, it contains the local hyper-parameters used by the trainer at each client, such as the learning rate and the number of epochs.

 \item \textit{System}.
 This FactSheet section documents the system information for the learning process.
 It includes the average time spent on training, the model size, the model upload, and the download speed in bytes.
-This information indicates the number of resources expected to be utilized for the process. \end{itemize}
+This information indicates the number of resources expected to be utilized. \end{itemize}

 \textbf{Monitoring}.
 For AI systems, algorithmic auditing is a range of approaches to auditing algorithmic processing systems.
 The evaluation of the metrics under this notion uses a checklist-based approach, verifying if the FL system employs any external or internal algorithmic auditing.